runwayml/learn/docs/getting-started/views.md

 | Socket.IO  | Query and receive results via a Socket.IO message                   |
 | OSC        | Query and receive results using OSC over UDP                        |

-5) **Change Output Option**: From this dropdown menu you can switch the type of output you want for the selected model.
+4) **Options**: Each model has a set of options, you can change and tweak.
+In AI terms, these are often known as hyperparameters.

-6) **Run/Stop & Install**: This button will allow you to start and stop your models.
-As of release 0.2.0 models can only be run locally.
-Uninstalled models will prompt here to install them before first use.
+5) **Run/Stop & Install**: This button will allow you to start and stop your models.
+Learn more about [running a model](how-to/run-a-model.md)

 ### Understanding Workspaces